paulhamsh/Spark-Parser/README.md

 I also had a version with the Core 2 as the receiver from the app, connected over wi-fi to a Pi 400 to send to the amp - but couldn't get it responsive enough (buffers on bluetooth or tcp/ip, I'm not sure).
 It nearly worked and captured a lot of the connection sequence, but wasn't reliable.

-Now considering using two Core 2s connected either via the USB to a PC or together over a serial connection of some sort.
+Now considering using two Core 2s connected either via the USB to a PC or together over a serial connection of some sort

-Latest version (1.0) seems to work completely and can handle edge cases for most presets
+Latest version (1.2) seems to work completely and can handle edge cases for most presets

+# Spark Scanner Hex

+Like Spark Parser but output in hex

 Based on the work of Justin Nelson https://github.com/jrnelson90/tinderboxpedal and Yuriy Tsibizov https://github.com/ytsibizov/midibox